moirei/pipeline/docs/operators.md

 ## `spreadArgs`

-This is practically not an operator.
+This is technically not an operator.

 In the event the payload is an array of values, `spreadArgs` may be used to wrap the pipe in order to use payload values as arguments.